 In the right-hand pane, set its 'Audio output (device) channel(s): Channel(s)' setting to the stereo pair of audio device channels that you want to use for your 'rear' stereo pair of surround speakers.

-We'll uses primary buses 0010-0013 for your four main speaker pairs (one bus for each pair/group).
+We'll uses primary buses 0010-0013 for your four main speaker pairs.
 Hence first select the following entry (mixer bus) in the left-hand browse list:

 • [Still within the mixer preset 1 node]: Primary 0010.